CO-ORGANIZER

 Session Chair: Adytia Sole, NTNU (Norway)

-Naturalness perception of 2.5D prints: elevation and size of prints relation, Altynay Kadyrova and Marius Pedersen, NTNU (Norway); Stephen Westland, University of Leeds (UK); Clemens Weijkamp, Canon (Japan); and Takahiko Horiuchi, Chiba University (Japan),
+Naturalness perception of 2.5D prints: elevation and size of prints relation, Altynay Kadyrova and Marius Pedersen, NTNU (Norway); Stephen Westland, University of Leeds (UK); Clemens Weijkamp, Canon Production Printing Netherlands B.V. (the Netherlands); and Takahiko Horiuchi, Chiba University (Japan)

 Abstract: Naturalness is a complex concept and a number of parameters might impact naturalness perception.
 In this work, we addressed how the combination of different elevation levels and size of prints impacts naturalness perception of 2.5D prints.
 The results of a subjective ranking experiment showed that observers perceived 2.5D prints as more natural at higher elevation with larger size of print.
 Moreover, we observed that elevation seems to be a more dominant parameter than size of the print for observers when evaluating naturalness.

-Quantifying visual differences between color visualizations on different displays, Eric Kirchner and Lan Njo, AzkoNobek, and Esther E Perales and Aurora Larrosa Navarro, Universidad de Alicante (Spain)
+Quantifying visual differences between color visualizations on different displays, Eric Kirchner and Lan Njo, AkzoNobel Paints and Coatings (the Netherlands), and Esther Perales and Aurora Larrosa Navarro, University of Alicante (Spain)

 Abstract: We introduce a quantitative metric to analyze the visually perceived differences between colors that are visualized on different displays, or that are visualized on the same display but using different visualization methods.
 This metric is validated by analyzing perceived visual differences as scored by observers using an iPad Air 2 display under different ambient light conditions.
 Our results show that the metric calculations are well aligned with the visual data from this experiment.